 As a leader, chances are you already understand the importance of trust-building in your company.
 According the research by staffing company Spherion, senior leadership teams are well aware how important trust is to employees.
 Yet, these team’s efforts aren’t always seen as inspiring trust.

 So how can you be sure you are doing the utmost to build trust in your team?
-The first place to start is with you – what’s your POV on trust?
+The first place to start is with you – what’s your leadership POV on trust?
 Use these following reflection questions to determine how you view trust.
 Your answers will reveal clues to how you are helping (and hindering) trust-building practices with your team.

 - How do you define “trust”?